11x-dev/hint-feature-part-1/README.md

 https://online-go.com/puzzle/2625

-If the above url no longer works, trying navigating to the following instead, then click on any of the puzzle collections:
+If the above url no longer works, click on any of the puzzle collections from the link below:

 https://online-go.com/puzzle